If at first you don’t succeed…

 Substance abuse changes the function of the brain, and many things can trigger drug cravings within the brain.
 It’s critical for those in treatment, especially those treated at drug rehabilitation programs to learn how to recognize, avoid, and cope with the triggers they are likely to be exposed to after treatment.

 Often, drug abusers face challenges in other areas.
-Examples include family difficulties, limited social skills, educational and employment problems, mental health disorders, diseases, and other medical issues.
+They might face family difficulties or have limited social skills.
+Many have co-occurring mental health disorders or other medical issues.

 Stress is often a contributing factor to relapse, and users who are reentering society face many challenges and stressors such reuniting with family members, securing housing, and complying with recovery program requirements.